Andrés Feliz: Real Madrid (2024–present)

 In July 2024, Feliz signed with Real Madrid Baloncesto of Liga ACB.
 He had originally signed with a contract extension with his previous club until 2026, but it included a termination clause of 500,000 euros.
 He joined the team as a European citizen as he has a Cotonou passport.
 He signed a contract until 2027.

 In October 2024, Feliz was sidelined with a foot injury.
 Following tests, he was diagnosed with a rupture of the plantar fascia in his right foot.

+In May 2026 Feliz played in the Euroleague final against Olympiacos.
+Feliz missed the potential game-tying three, and Olympiacos went on to win 92–85.

 National team career

 Feliz made his international debut for the Dominican Republic national basketball team during the 2013 Centrobasket U17 Championship for Men.
 In 2014, he won a bronze medal playing for the Dominican Republic national team in the 2014 FIBA Americas Under-18 Championship.
 In 2015, Feliz was the leading scorer in the 2015 FIBA Under-19 World Championship, averaging 18.9 points and 3.7 assists in seven games.
 He also played for the Dominican Republic national team during the 2015 Pan American Games.
+Feliz won a gold medal with his national team at the 2023 Central American and Caribbean Games held in San Salvador, El Salvador.